INK-USC/USC-DS-RelationExtraction/README.md

 **Task Setting**: Given a text corpus with entity mentions *detected* and *heuristically labeled* by distant supervision, teh task aims to identify relation types/labels between a pair of entity mentions based on the sentence context where they co-occur.

-Code for producing the JSON files from a raw corpus for running CoType is [here](https://github.com/shanzhenren/StructMineDataPipeline).
+**Run on your own data**: Code for producing the JSON files from a raw corpus for running CoType is [here](https://github.com/shanzhenren/StructMineDataPipeline).

 ## Performance